Science

 • Dangermond Preserve’s Jalama watershed is a medium-sized, intact southern California watershed.
 Without major dams, diversions, or development, over 90% of the watershed is within The Nature Conservancy’s conservation ownership of the Dangermond Preserve.
 This makes it ideal for deploying a combination of ground-based, airborne, and satellite sensing to create pipelines of data on freshwater ecosystems—a freshwater digital twin.

-Through the development of a wireless network of weather stations, stream gauges, and ground water level loggers, and in situ sampling of isotopes and water quality we are working with partners (UCSB, etc) to understand the “pulse” of the Preserves freshwater resources and use information pipelines to make sustainable water decisions.
+Through the development of a wireless network of weather stations, stream gauges, and groundwater level loggers, and in situ sampling of isotopes and water quality we are working with partners (UCSB, etc) to understand the “pulse” of the Preserves freshwater resources and use information pipelines to make sustainable water decisions.

 Specifically, our goal is to: